-If you have been injured in a Tennessee auto accident, you may be entitled to compensation for medical bills, lost wages, repair costs, loss of future earnings and other damages such as emotional suffering and physical pain.
+If you have been injured in a Knoxville auto accident, you may be entitled to compensation for medical bills, lost wages, repair costs, loss of future earnings and other damages such as emotional suffering and physical pain.

 Common Types of Car Accidents

 There are many types of auto accidents that can happen in an instant, and yet the affects can last a lifetime.
 However, the severity of injuries and property damage often depends on the type of accident that has occurred.

 Auto accidents can generally be separated into five categories: rear-end, side-impact, sideswipe; rollover; and head-on.

 - Rear-end accidents.
 A rear-end collision happens when one vehicle hits the car directly in front of it.
 This typically happens when the car in front suddenly slows down or brakes, or when the second car accelerates too quickly.

 - Side-impact accidents.
 Also known as a T-bone accident or being broad-sided, a side-impact collision refers to an accident where the side of one vehicle is hit by either the front or rear of another car or by an object.

 - Sideswipe accidents.
 Sideswipe collisions usually only result in property damage.
 These types of accidents occur when two parallel cars moving in the same direction touch each other or when a car swipes a fixed object, such as a pole or a mailbox.

 - Rollover accidents.
 A vehicle rollover is when a vehicle flips onto its side or onto its roof.
 Rollover accidents are common in Sports Utility Vehicles (SUVs) and typically occur from a driver taking a sharp turn at a high speed.